Z girl names have a certain something, don’t they? Just ask Zoe and Zoey, Zelda, Zara, and Zuri.

 Nearly any flower name is heard in small numbers over the years, and we can find women named Zinnia all the way back in the early 1900s.
 But it’s on the upswing now, part of the new generation of nature names for girls.
 Bold botanicals like Magnolia and Azalea are climbing, and we’re wild for Violet and Lily.
 Factor in the appeal of the letter Z, and colorful Zinnia makes an obvious choice.

 Number of births in 2017: 236

-Zola sits just barely outside of the current Top 1000.
+Zola recently tipped into the US Top 1000.
 Maybe that’s because we like sassy, retro nickname-name Lola so much, and Zola turns it up with the letter Z. But other associations include nineteenth century French writer Emile Zola, as well as record-setting runner Zola Budd.
 In the author’s case, it might come from an Italian place name.
 (His dad was born in Venice.)
 As for the runner?
 She’s South African, and Zola means tranquil in Zulu.
 So that makes this short name global, unexpected, literary, and undeniably vibrant.